This article may contain compensated links. Please read disclaimer for more info.

 The Normandy Landing operations was the largest seaborne invasion in history.
 The invasion took place on the beaches of Normandy on Tuesday 6 June 1944 by the Allies.
 The operation, known as D-Day, was the beginning of the liberation of German-occupied France (and later Europe) from Nazi control and laid the foundations of the Allied victory on the Western Front.

-These WWII sites are best explored on a road trip but you can also visit some of them on a (long) day trip from Paris.
+The road trip to explore the WWII sites is one of the best road trips in France but you can also visit some of them on a (long) day trip from Paris.
 The best D-Day Landing Sites road trip itinerary includes the D-Day Landing Beaches (Omaha, Utah, Sword Gold, and Juno Beach), towns, and some war cemeteries and memorials.

 Château Gaillard and Les Andelys